Before I became an SEO content specialist, I studied civil engineering.

 8. GCPay

-GCPay is a construction payment management platform designed to automate and streamline the invoicing and compliance process between general contractors and subcontractors.
+GCPay is a construction payment management platform built to streamline invoicing and compliance between general contractors and subcontractors.
+It’s designed to reduce manual effort, improve accuracy, and support faster, more organized payments.

 What I like about GCPay:

-- One of the key benefits I found was the compliance document automation, which significantly reduced the manual effort required to manage lien waivers, insurance certificates, and other paperwork.
+- One standout capability, according to users, is the compliance document automation, which reduces manual effort in managing lien waivers, insurance certificates, and other paperwork.

 What G2 users like about GCPay: